The 4% Safe Withdrawal Rate in Action

 So, what is a retiree supposed to do?
 With low expected equity returns and bond yields… does a 4% Rule still work?

 If you plan on a traditional retirement, the 4% Rule is safe if you take sequence of return risk into account in your asset allocation.
 Use a moderate portfolio five years before to 10 years after your retirement.
 That is, Go Conservative to prevent Sequence of Return Risk!
-Before and after these times when you are most susceptible to SORR, you can take more risk with an aggressive portfolio.
+You can take more risk with an aggressive portfolio before and after when you are most susceptible to SORR.
 When your risk has passed, you may consider a bond tent or rising equity glidepath.

 I will leave you with the following thoughts:

-It all depends on the returns you get in the first couple of years of retirement.
+It all depends on your returns in the first couple of retirement years.